vidsvur/vidsvur.github.io-old/README.md

 ## About Me
----
-layout: default
-title: About
-permalink: /about/
----

 I am a first year PhD student, interested in plant-parasitic interactions, and the evolutionary significance behind this relationship!
 I will be working in Dr. Jill Wegrzyn's [lab](https://plantcompgenomics.com/).